COURSE UNIT TITLE

 Course Policies and Rules

-1. Class attendance is required (%70) .
-Students are expected to attend class prepared for all class discussions.
+1. 70% attendance is compulsory.
+Students are expected to attend classes prepared for discussions.

-3. Tardy assignments will be subject to grade deduction.
+3. Late papers will be asessed by grade deduction.

-4. Students held exempt from class attendance are expected to stay updated with current semester course content.
+4. Students held exempt from class attendance are expected to stay updated with current semester's course content.

 5. Students should adhere with academic code of ethics.